 The Council will keep vehicles and pedestrians separated on traffic routes wherever possible, and will provide pedestrian crossings where pedestrian and vehicle traffic routes cross each other.
 Pedestrians will be prevented from entering areas where vehicles operate unless they are required to do so as part of their job role.
-Vehicles and pedestrians must keep to their segregated areas at all times when sharing traffic routes OR Vehicles and pedestrians will be kept separated by physical barriers when using traffic routes.
+Vehicles and pedestrians will be kept separated by physical barriers when using traffic routes.